KevinPigney/Hack-The-Box-Writeups/README.md

 # Hack The Box – DFIR Write-ups

-**Work in Progress:**
-This repository is actively being expanded as I complete additional Sherlock challenges
+**Work in Progress:** This is actively being expanded as I complete additional Sherlock challenges